torhaa1/Response_Time_Minimization/README.md

 The preprocessing notebooks prepare and save data locally for fast loading in later analysis.
 Fetches boundaries, road network (OpenStreetMap) and gridded population data (250x250m; from ssb.no) for each district.
 Edge speeds (speed limits) is added and network centrality measures are computed.
 An exploratory data analysis highlights the strong correlation between crime and population at the municipality level, justifying the exclusive use of population data for generating crime events.

 ### [**Analysis notebooks**](https://github.com/torhaa1/ResponseTimeMinimization/tree/main/main_analysis)
 The main analysis is performed for each district in separate notebooks.
 This folder also include the [statistics notebook](https://github.com/torhaa1/ResponseTimeMinimization/blob/main/main_analysis/43_district_statistics.ipynb) and [python module](https://github.com/torhaa1/ResponseTimeMinimization/blob/main/main_analysis/utilityModule.py) that contains the larger custom functions.
 The number and locations of simulated events within a police district are based on the gridded population data.
 A polygon is then drawn around areas with high population density to define the sampling area for potential car locations.
 From this area, car points are randomly sampled and further filtered using centrality measures (closeness and betweenness).
 Then, a cost matrix for every origin-destination (car-to-event) pair is created.
-The problem is defined and solved as a MILP problem, aiming to minimize the total response time while adhering to the maximum workload for each car.
+The problem is defined and solved as a MILP problem, aiming to minimize the total response time while adhering to a maximum workload for each car.

 **Spatial Insight**
 Based on the analysis results, we generate the following visualizations: